Conner05/learn-react/the-basics/README.md

 - How to use state
 - What component encapsulation is
 - How to handle click and change events in React components
+- How to utilize the component lifecycle methods
+- How to coniditionally render components
+- How to render a list of items
+- The key prop and its importance
+- Basic form functionality